encodis/xpants/docs/file-utils.md

+---
+author: Philip Hodder
+contact: philip.hodder@encodis.com
+date: 2018-05-02
+project: XML Practical ANT Scripts
+summary: Macros to check various file system related things
+title: file-utils.xml
+---

 # file-utils.xml

 A set of utility macros to peform various checks on files and
 directories:

 -   *check-file-exists* fails the build if the specified file does not exist
 -   *check-dir-exists* fails the build if the specified directory does not exist
 -   *check-fileset-empty* fails the build if the specified file set evaluates to an empty list of files
 -   *check-class-path* fails the build if the specified class does not exist in the ANT classpath
 -   *check-file-contains* sets the given property to “true” if a file contains a particular string; if the property is not supplied then the build will fail if the file does not contain the string
 -   *check-exe-path* checks that the specified executable is available on the path, sets a property with the name of the executable and fails the build if it cannot find it.This is typically used for build files that might be used on both Windows and Unix that use the